quarkus-qe/beefy-scenarios/009-quarkus-infinispan-grpc-kafka/README.md

 - for Infinispan: to check whether the cache persistence is working fine
 - for Kafka: to verify the messages are working in a chain workflow.

+## Kafka-client SSL / SASL
+Test SSL and SASL authentication through Quarkus Kafka client extension.
+We have two endpoints `SaslKafkaEndpoint` and `SslKafkaEndpoint` that are able to produce events into kafka and consume events and check topics through `AdminClient` and `KafkaConsumer`.

 ## Quarkus SSL/TLS Infinispan scenario

 ##hotrod-client.properties